 Possible side effects include fatigue, a cough, a rash, and joint pain.

 Radiation therapy destroys cancer by focusing high energy rays on the cancer cells.
 It can shrink or remove a tumor.
 In the later stages, it can help relieve symptoms by removing or reducing a blockage.

 Like chemotherapy, it can cause some side effects, such as skin changes, gastrointestinal disturbances, and fatigue.
 However, these usually pass after completing treatment.

-A person may receive radiation therapy either alone or with other treatments, usually on 5 days per week for several weeks.
+A person may receive radiation therapy either alone or with other treatments, usually on

 There are different types of pancreatic cancer.
 The main distinction is whether they affect the exocrine glands or the endocrine glands.

 The exocrine glands produce enzymes that enter the intestines and help digest fat, proteins, and carbohydrates.
 Most of the pancreas consists of exocrine glands.

 Types of tumor that can affect exocrine function include: